karlieym/higered_NYstate/README.md

 # Factors predicting college application numbers in New York State
-**This is a project I did for my R course during my master's degree studies, where I noticed a decline in college applications in the United States.
+**This is a project I did for my R course during my master's program, where I noticed a decline in college applications in the United States.
-  So I decided to find out the reasons that attract students' applications.
-Specifically, we will examine whether financial considerations, college staff issues and different credentials that colleges might offer can significantly influence the number of applications in 2022.**
+  So I decided to find out the reasons that attract students' applications, specifically from college characteristics.**
-- **Data Source**: Custom dataset selection tools.Integrated Postsecondary Education Data System (IPEDS) project on the National Center for Education Statistics website
+- **Data Source**: Custom dataset selection tools from [Integrated Postsecondary Education Data System (IPEDS) project](https://nces.ed.gov/ipeds!)
+) on the National Center for Education Statistics website

 - **Variables description**
   #### Table 1: Numeric Variable Descriptions